adamblumoff/adamblumoff/README.md

 ## What’s Next

-I’m looking for software engineering roles where I can help build fast, reliable, and intelligent products.
-I’m particularly interested in small, product-driven teams that move quickly and take deep care in engineering quality.
+I’m seeking software engineering roles where I can contribute to building fast, reliable, and intelligent products that will have a genuine, positive impact on the world.
+I’m particularly interested in small, product-driven teams that move quickly and take deep care in design and engineering quality.

 ---